This everyday herb guide is an essential tool to help young cooks learn how to add freshness and flavor to their recipes.

-Basil is a very popular herb in the Italian cuisine, as you already know.
-It is an easy to grow herb, very aromatic and delicate.
+As you already know, basil is a very popular herb in Italian cuisine.
+It is an easy-to-grow herb, very aromatic and delicate.

-Tastes good with: olive oil, garlic, lemon, rosemary and thyme, tomatoes.
-Basil and tomatoes seem to have been made for each other – as in the beloved insalate caprese, the fresh mozarella cheese slices with fresh tomatoes and basil, as well as tomato sauces.
+It tastes good with olive oil, garlic, lemon, rosemary, and thyme, and tomatoes.
+Basil and tomatoes seem to have been made for each other – as in the beloved insalate caprese, the fresh mozzarella cheese slices with fresh tomatoes, basil, as well as tomato sauces.

 Coriander is commonly found both as whole dried seeds and in ground form.
 The Indian cuisine uses coriander for garam masala and curry sauces.